LukeStorry/sequencesurfing/src/content/courses/intermediate-surf-course.md

 ---

 Now you’re already stuck with the surfing addiction, allow this course to move your progression into hyper speed as you learn the fundamentals of catching and turning on unbroken waves and crucially master the take off.
-Learn to read the ocean wherever you go, optimize your speed creation and begin developing your surf style.
+Learn to read the ocean wherever you go, optimise your speed creation and begin developing your surf style.
 Principles of bottom turns and top turns within this course will allow you to navigate whatever wave comes your way with ease.
 Each module is available via our Patreon.

 ### Modules Include: